Cataract Panel

 P3H2 Myopia, high, with cataract and vitreoretinal degeneration AR 7 7

-PAX6 Aniridia, cerebellar ataxia, and mental retardation (Gillespie syndrome), Keratitis, Coloboma, ocular, Cataract with late-onset corneal dystrophy, Morning glory disc anomaly, Foveal hypoplasia, Aniridia, Optic nerve hypoplasia, Peters anomaly AD 144 550
+PAX6 Aniridia, cerebellar ataxia, and intellectual disability (Gillespie syndrome), Keratitis, Coloboma, ocular, Cataract with late-onset corneal dystrophy, Morning glory disc anomaly, Foveal hypoplasia, Aniridia, Optic nerve hypoplasia, Peters anomaly AD 144 550

 PITX3 Cataract, Anterior segment mesenchymal dysgenesis AD 5 11